WorkSquash/Psych-Deluxe/docs/meta_stuff/language.md

-Language Codes and How They Work
+# Language Codes and How They Work

-Hey there!

-This game supports multiple languages, but not all languages need a special font.
+This game supports multiple languages (by that I mean the lyrics and and credits displaying), but not all languages need a special font.
 If your language uses the **Latin alphabet** (like English, French, German, etc.), you **don’t** need to specify a language code.
 However, by default, the game assumes **English (en)**.